 We’re happy to feature Dr. Anthony Malone’s daily log of koi adventures during his 2018 Niigata trip.
 It has lots of humor and shows the fun and wonder when hunting for koi in Japan.
 We hope it entices you to join Taro for his next Niigata Harvest trip and tour.
 Enjoy!
-After reading you can search our site for the best Koi from Japan.
+After reading you can search our site for the best Koi for sale.

 Japan Koi Hunt, 2018 by Anthony Malone